MangalamSahai-digitalbiology/Dense-Retriever-Augmented-Prompt-Generation-for-Low-Perplexity/README.md

 Initially all test cases will fail, and you should check your implementation against the test cases as you are working through the assignment.

-## Code submission

-1. Run `zip_submission.sh`.
-It complains if the model checkpoint/config is missing, and fails if mandatory files are missing.
-2. A `submission.zip` file should be created.
-Upload this file to Gradescope.
 # Dense-Retriever-Augmented-Prompt-Generation-for-Low-Perplexity